 - Elderly wife experiences difficulty caring for aging husband: Marcia, 65, enters therapy when she has no one else to turn to.
 She is recently retired and has been married for 40 years to Frank, 75.
 The two of them had looked forward to Marcia’s retirement, planning to travel around the country in their RV, but only two months after Marcia retired, Frank had a stroke.
 The stroke left him paralyzed on one side and unable to express himself verbally.
 After several months of rehabilitative therapy, Frank is able to walk with a cane and speak, but his speech is often garbled and difficult to understand.
 Frank is often moody and expresses great frustration with his disabilities, and Marcia feels lonely and isolated.
 Because Marcia and Frank have no children and no relatives nearby, nearly all of Frank's care falls to Marcia.
 At times, she tells the therapist, she feels as if she is Frank's parent rather than his wife.
 The two of them take their frustrations out on each other, she reports, and their home often feels like a "battleground."
 Marcia feels guilty about not having patience with Frank.
 She is dissatisfied with her own health, as well.
 She no longer has much time to cook or take regular walks, so she often eats frozen or fast food, has put on 25 pounds since his stroke, and has little energy after doing all the housework and laundry.
 In therapy, Marcia is able to acknowledge and begin to work through her grief over the “loss” of the man who was her husband and the future she had anticipated with him.
 The therapist helps her explore stress management strategies and other ways to cope with her frustration and anxiety.
 Marcia resolves to make time to exercise and prepare meals, realizing with the help of the therapist that if she does not feel energized or good about herself, she will find it that much more difficult to care for Frank.
 Marcia and her therapist also address her isolation and explore ways she might become part of a community once again.

 - Woman overwhelmed by multiple caregiving positions in middle age: Marisol, 47, seeks professional help for stress, anxiety, and emotional overwhelm when she finds herself experiencing difficulty tending to the needs of her children, her husband, and her parents, who live in another state.
 Her father was recently diagnosed with dementia, Marisol reports, and her mother calls often, seeking advice and support.
-Marisol feels guilty that she cannot provide more help to her mother, but she also feels relieved that she is not closer, telling the therapist that she has enough to deal with at home.
-She has two children in high school and one in elementary school, and she works part-time, while her husband works long hours, leaving her responsible for household affairs.
-Marisol tells the therapist that she feels as if no one cares about her emotional upset, that she is always "needed" but no one stops to ask her what she needs, and that she feels guilty for having these feelings as a wife and mother.
-The therapist helps Marisol understand that her needs are not less than those of others just because she is "supposed" to be a caregiver.
-Together, they explore ways that Marisol can reduce her stress levels and ask for emotional support from her family.
-The therapist helps Marisol research support groups local to her mother's area for the family members of people with dementia, and Marisol brings her family in for a family therapy session where they discuss ways they could spend more time connecting emotionally and become closer as a family.
+Marisol feels guilty that she cannot provide more help to her mother, but she also feels relieved that she is not closer, telling the therapist she has enough to deal with at home.
+She has two children in high school and one in elementary school, and she works part-time while her husband works long hours, leaving her responsible for household affairs.
+Marisol tells the therapist she feels as if no one cares about her emotional upset, she is always "needed" but no one stops to ask her what she needs, and she feels guilty for having these feelings as a wife and mother.
+The therapist helps Marisol understand her needs are not less than those of others just because she is "supposed" to be a caregiver.
+Together, they explore ways Marisol can reduce her stress levels and ask for emotional support from her family.
+The therapist helps Marisol research support groups local to her mother's area for the family members of people with dementia, and Marisol brings her family in for a family therapy session in which they discuss ways they could spend more time connecting emotionally and becoming closer as a family.

 - Bogolea, K. (2013).
 The Sandwich Generation.
 Retrieved from http://www.caregiver.com/channels/rural/articles/sandwich_generation2.htm